Museum in the Community

 William H. Taylor Elementary School

 The Whaling Museum worked with grade five students from Taylor Elementary School, and Educational Passages on a project to build and launch a miniature, self-steering, GPS-enabled sailboat in the Atlantic Ocean.
 Whaling Museum staff, assisted by Museum docent Peter Fenton, gave in-class presentations on oceanography, geography, navigation, currents, and boat building.
 The students named the boat Little Lagoda, decorated it, and decided what items and messages should be included in the boat’s watertight compartment.
-Northeast Maritime Institute assisted with launching Little Lagoda in the Atlantic Ocean’s Gulf Stream on May 10, 2017, 25 miles southeast of Martha’s Vineyard and 20 miles south of Nantucket.
+The Northeast Maritime Institute assisted with launching Little Lagoda in the Atlantic Ocean’s Gulf Stream on May 10, 2017, 25 miles southeast of Martha’s Vineyard and 20 miles south of Nantucket.
 The 2018 launch from Massachusetts Maritime Academy’s T.S.
 Kennedy took place off the coast of the Dominican Republic.
 The Taylor School students were able to track the boat via the GPS transmitter on board.
 View the 2017 launch on YouTube.

 J.B.
 DeValles Elementary School

 This after-school program was supported in part by a grant from the New Bedford Cultural Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency.
 The curriculum for this pilot program and students’ work, as well as links to resources incorporated can be viewed online here.

 Students developed research projects related to whales and whaling under the guidance RMS teacher Ms. Mutnansky and Museum staff.
 Museum primary sources, materials in the galleries and on the Museum’s website were made available.
 The Museum provided a Chromebook to each student to use at school during the life of the project, and to facilitate student to student and school to museum collaborations.